 Visit Multiple Facilities

 Each step of your search for the right senior living community should get you more familiar with exactly what it is you’re looking for.
 After you’ve taken in all the reviews and advice you can handle, it’s time to make some visits.
 Come with questions prepared, and add to that list as you go.
 It’s important to be thorough and visit a few places to begin your search.
 As you start to zero in on your most likely candidates, head back for another visit.
 We recommend heading in mid-week, and even dropping in without an appointment.
 This way, you can get a feel for the day-to-day operations.

 Inquire About Training

 Trusting the senior living community you choose means trusting the staff that works there, who will be caring for you or your loved one.
 Be sure to ask about the type of training they receive.
 Go beyond the subjects they’re versed in to find out more about how the training was conducted.
 Was it thorough?
 When was it conducted?
 And is training ongoing?
 The world of senior care is always evolving, and it’s important that the staff at the senior living community is well-versed in the most up-to-date knowledge.

 It’s natural to be apprehensive about your decision.
 So take every step to build trust in yourself.
 Take detailed notes as you conduct your research.
 That way, if you can’t remember why you felt strongly about a senior living community, whether that feeling was positive or negative, you have something to refer back to.
 When you visit communities, go through your full list of questions, even if you feel overwhelmingly negative or positive about the place you’re visiting.
 While it’s important to trust your gut, it’s also important to have something to backup that trust when doubt sets in.

-If you’re looking for senior care you can trust in Louisiana, we hope The Woodleigh here in Baton Rouge, LA is on your list.
+If you’re looking for senior care you can trust in Louisiana, we hope The Woodleigh of Baton Rouge is on your list.
 We’re here to answer any questions you have as you search for a trustworthy senior living community.